yhpf/Capstone-General_Assembly/README.md

 ## Business case
-In what of the top 10 music countries should a record label release a new artist?<BR />
+In which of the top 10 music markets should a record label release a new artist?<BR />
-Based on the mood of the music and what music that is popular in the countries.
+Based on the mood of the music and what music that is popular in the markets/countries.
-(On the top 10 music countries 2 of them are asian countries.
-Since it is challenging to work with asian signs compares to roman signs I have decided that it is only going to be the to 8 music countries.
-I will exclude the
-2 asian countries.)

 ## Description and target

 **TARGET / Y**
 Happy, Sad, Neutral comes from the column Valence in the dataframe.
 Originaly commes from the Spotify API.
 The variable goes from 0 to 1.
 It describing the musical positiveness of the track.
 Tracks with high valence sound more positive (e.g. happy, cheerful, euphoric), while tracks with low valence sound more negative (e.g. sad, depressed, angry).
-I need to decide upon what interval levels I will use for happy, neutral and sad (for example 0 <= sad < 0.40, 0.40 <= neutral < 0.60, 0.60 <= happy < 1.0).
-Use mood of a song to get mood of artist and mood of country.
+I need to decide upon what interval levels I will use for happy, neutral and sad.

+SAD: Prediction < 0.48
+HAPPY: Prediction > 0.52
+Neutral: What is left inbetween

+Use mood of a song to get mood of artist and mood of market/ountry.

 **Phase 1**
 MVP: I will try to predict if a song is happy, neutral or sad.

+**Phase 2**
 More improved models with more data.

-**Phase 2**
+**Phase 3**
 Determin the mood of an artist based on the songs made of the artist.
 Determin the mood of a country based on the songs popular in that country.
+Determin if an artist is a good fit for a market/country

 ## Limitations
-- Top 10 music countries (exclude 2 Asian countries due to other signs in written language)
+- Top 10 music markets (exclude 2 Asian countries due to other signs in written language -> Top 8)
-- Only songs with roman characters (not asian signs for example)
+- Only look at data for 2017.
 - Assumption: All songs in toplist can be considered popular.
 If a song is not in toplist, it is not popular.
-- Only look at data for 2017.

 ## The Data